gbusto/overseer/NEW_GAME_PLAN.md

 * **TTS:** Replicate API using the "kokoro" model.

 ### Items (Simplified)
-- Suit repair kit (restores suit integrity); spawns randomly
+- Health packs (restore player health); spawns randomly
 - Heat vent control panel card; spawns randomly; no more than one at a time
 - Cooling vent control panel card; spawns randomly; no more than one at a time
 - Maintenance control panel card; spawns randomly; no more than one at a time